shinesoleil/orderingThird/tasking.md

 * ###/products

 1. return 201 when POST
+estimate :10 min
+real :8 min

 2. create product with name and find by productId
+e: 30 min
+r: 20 min

 3. return 201 when POST with name